MicrosoftDocs/architecture-center/docs/example-scenario/newcastle/index.md

 ![Diagram showing virtual network integrated microservices](./media/vnet-microservices1.png)

-1. Outside services and clients make a POST request to the **Patient API** in API Management, with a data body that includes patient information.
+1. Outside services and clients make a POST request to **Patient API** in API Management, with a data body that includes patient information.
 1. Since **Patient API** uses the **PatientTests API** function app as its backend, it calls the `CreatePatient` function in the **PatientTests API** function app with the given patient information.
 1. The `CreatePatient` function in **PatientTests** API calls the `CreateAuditRecord` function in the **Audit API** function app to create an audit record.
 1. The `CreateAuditRecord` function creates the audit record in Cosmos DB, and returns a success response to the `CreatePatient` function.
 1. The `CreatePatient` function creates a patient document in Cosmos DB, and returns a success response to API Management.
 1. The outside services and clients receive the success response from API Management.
+1. Telemetry, Application Insights in Azure Monitor.

 ## Components